Packets

 For versions without debug symbols, you need to locate the message ID.
 A list of all message IDs can be found here.

-From the list, we know the message ID for ChangeAllianceSettingsMessage
+From the list, we know the message ID for ChangeAllianceSettingsMessage is 14316.

 - In IDA, go to Search > Immediate Value.